Top tips for interviews that get to the Feelings

 I get this question a lot.
 And the answer is simple, but not easy.

-You have to talk to people.
-Talk to your donors, your staff, your volunteers, your recipients.
+You must talk to people.
+Talk to your donors, your staff, your volunteers, your beneficiaries.

 The best, most emotionally compelling fundraising appeal letters I write almost always start with an interview.
 And there is an art, and a science, to conducting a good interview.

-First of all, don’t call it an interview.
+Don’t call it an interview.
 Call it a chat, or a conversation.
-That’s the first step in setting your interview up for success.
 You’ll put the person you’re speaking to a little more at ease.
+An interview is formal – a chat is casual.

 Next tip?
 Listen up, because this is my #1 tip.